 - bantime – This value sets the number of seconds that a client is going to be blocked from the server in case he violates any of the rules.
 The default is 10 minutes, you can change it to higher if you’d like.

 - maxretry – This is the number of times a host can fail to log in before getting banned.

 - findtime – Amount of time that a client has to log in.
 The default is set to 10 minutes.

-After making all the changes save your file and restart Fail2ban service using the following command:
+After making all the changes save your file and restart the Fail2ban service using the following command:

 Congratulation, you have learned how to install Fail2Ban on CentOS 8.
-If you have any question, please leave a comment below.
+If you have any questions, please leave a comment below.